netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 **When do I need to subscribe?**

 Starting **August 1, 2025**, subscriptions will be required for advanced features.
 You will receive an email reminder.
 To avoid interruption of automations, subscribe before that date.
 You can subscribe now to support Netzero early.

+Note: if you subscribe early, your subscription will be extended (renewal date delayed) to account for the initial trial period until August 1, 2025; this extension of up to two months will happen within 48 hours of subscribing, and you will get an email confirmation.

-You may need to update the app manually from the app store, subscriptions are available in versions 2.1.0 and above.
+You may need to update the app manually from the app store to subscribe, subscriptions are available in versions 2.1.0 and above.
 To subscribe, go to **Settings > Subscription**.

 New users get a **30-day free trial** and will need to subscribe afterward to maintain access to advanced features.